-Marimekko’s story begins in the Viljo Ratia’s textile printing factory.
-His wife, Armi Ratia, finds new, bold print patterns for her husband’s company.
+Marimekko’s story begins in Viljo Ratia’s textile printing company Printex.
+His wife, Armi Ratia, commissions young artists to design new, bold patterns for the company.
 Armi has a clear idea of the future.
 “One has to dream,” Armi says.
 “And one must stand out from the rest.”
 Printex – and later Marimekko – will print textiles by hand until December 1973.

 The first Marimekko fashion show

 Vuokko Eskolin-Nurmesniemi joins Marimekko as a fashion and textile designer.
-She helps develop new ways to mass produce clothing and revolutionises the way Finns dress.
+She helps develop new ways to mass produce clothing and revolutionizes the way Finns dress.
 Vuokko’s clever, architectonic cuts liberate women from the stifling clasp of corsets.
-Vuokko and Armi part ways at the beginning of 1960.
+Vuokko and Armi part ways at the beginning of the 1960s.
 Having two such visionary women in the same company proves to be impossible.

 The Marimekko logo is born.
 Armi wants it to be simple and timeless.
 A graphic designer uses a modified version of a classic Olivetti typewriter font to create the logo.
-Five decades later, the Marimekko logo is still going strong.
+Decades later, the Marimekko logo is still going strong.

-Vuokko Eskolin-Nurmesniemi designs the Jokapoika shirt – the longest running Marimekko classic still in production.
+Vuokko Eskolin-Nurmesniemi designs the Jokapoika (every boy) shirt – the longest running Marimekko classic still in production.

 Sights on the world

 Armi takes Marimekko to the Brussels World’s Fair, paving the way across the Atlantic.
-In the USA, Design Research, the revolutionary life-style and design store, begins to sell Marimekko clothing and fabrics in 1959.
+In the United States, Design Research, the revolutionary lifestyle and design store, begins to retail and distribute Marimekko clothing and fabrics in 1959.

 Jacqueline Kennedy buys seven Marimekko dresses!

-The US presidential campaign is in full swing and one of the candidate’s wives, Jacqueline Kennedy, buys seven Marimekko dresses all at once.
+The US presidential campaign is in full swing and the other candidate’s wife, Jacqueline Kennedy, buys seven Marimekko dresses all at once.
 Her purchase makes the headlines and Marimekko is an overnight sensation.
-The future First Lady also appears in her Marimekko summer dress on the cover of the December edition of Sports Illustrated.
+The future first lady also appears in her Marimekko summer dress on the cover of the December issue of Sports Illustrated.
 The original dress is designed by Vuokko Eskolin-Nurmesniemi.
 In the 1960s, Marimekko is regularly featured in international fashion magazines like Elle, Vogue, Harper’s Bazaar, and Women’s Wear Daily.

-One of Marimekko’s most beloved patterns sees daylight when Maija Isola paints her radiant Unikko, even though Armi was against the design of floral patterns in Marimekko.
-Maija Isola would also design other iconic patterns like Kaivo and Seireeni later that same year.
+One of Marimekko’s most beloved patterns sees daylight when Maija Isola paints her radiant Unikko (poppy), even though Armi was against the design of floral patterns in Marimekko.
+Maija also creates other perennial favorites like Kaivo (well) and Seireeni (siren) that same year.
 Designing iconic patterns seems to be second nature to Maija.
-Prior to Unikko, she had already designed classics like Kaivo, Seireeni, Kivet and Lokki.
+Prior to Unikko, she had already designed classics like Kivet (stones), Lokki (seagull) and Joonas (Jonah).
 Maija designs more than 500 textile patterns in her 38 years with Marimekko.

 Denim is taking men’s and women’s fashion by storm.
-Designer Annika Rimala, who had joined in Marimekko in 1960, wants to create a clothing collection that goes with jeans.
-Clothing that will appeal to every denim lover – regardless of age, size or gender.
-This marks the beginning of Marimekko’s first tricot collection: Tasaraita – an even-striped celebration of equality.
+Designer Annika Rimala, who had joined Marimekko in 1960, wants to create a collection of clothes that go with jeans.
+Clothes that will appeal to every denim lover – regardless of age, size or gender.
+This marks the beginning of Marimekko’s first jersey collection: Tasaraita (even stripe) – a celebration of equality.

 Marimekko welcomes Pentti Rinta, a gifted designer of eye-catching dresses and everyday wear in tune with the times.
-In the 1970s, his colourful designs for Marimekko appear on the pages of Vogue and other magazines – from Australia to China.
-In 1972, Rinta designs Kuski, a popular corduroy men’s suit that will remain in production for years to come.
+In the 1970s, his colorful designs for Marimekko appear on the pages of Vogue and other magazines – from Australia to China.
+In 1972, Rinta designs Kuski (driver), a popular corduroy men’s suit that will remain in production for years to come.

-Annika Rimala designs the iconic Pallo tricot pattern, and soon everyone in Finland wearing a red/green/blue polka-dotted shirt.
+Annika Rimala designs the Pallo (ball) jersey pattern, and soon everyone in Finland seems to be wearing a red, brown or blue polka-dotted shirt.

-Armi’s son, Ristomatti, uses cotton canvas to create the Olkalaukku shoulder bag – a Marimekko classic almost everyone has or has had.
-He soon goes on to design other classic cotton canvas bags, including Matkuri.
+Armi’s son, Ristomatti Ratia, uses cotton canvas to create Olkalaukku (shoulder bag) – a Marimekko classic almost everyone has or has had.
+He soon goes on to design other classic cotton canvas bags, including the Matkuri (traveler) tote.

 Marimekko gets a new factory in Helsinki